On the descendent Gromov-Witten theory of a K3 surface: Polynomial behaviour

 \begin{prop} For any $k \geq 0$ we have

 \end{prop} \begin{proof} We let $z = 2\pi i x$ and define

-where we write $\wp(x)$ for the value of the Weierstrass elliptic function at $z=2\pi i x$.
+(In our convention $\wp(z)$ is double-periodic under $z \mapsto z + m + n \cdot 2 \pi i \tau$ for $m,n \in \BZ$.
+The scaled function $\wp(2 \pi i x)$ is then double-periodic under $x \mapsto x+m + n \tau$ and is the usual convention for the Weierstra{\ss} elliptic function found in the literature.)
 The function $g(x)$ is a priori multivalued.
-However, in a neighbourhood of $x=0$ we can choose the unique branch such that $g(x)$ has Taylor expansion $1/(2 \pi i x)$.
-Recall that the Weierstrass function $\wp(x)$ and hence also $f(x)$ has two zeros $x_1,x_2$ in each fundamental domain, counted with multiplicities.
+However, in a neighbourhood of $x=0$ we can choose the unique branch such that the Laurent expansion of $g(x)$ starts with $1/(2 \pi i x)$.
+Recall that the Weierstrass function $\wp(2 \pi i x)$ and hence also $f(x)$ has two zeros $x_1,x_2$ in each fundamental domain, counted with multiplicities.
 (Since $f(-x) = f(x)$ is even, we have $x_2 = -x_1$ up to translation by an element of the lattice $\BZ \tau + \BZ$.)
 When extending $g(x)$ to the whole plane $\BC_{x}$ we hence run into the sign ambiguity when extending beyond the zeros.
 The possible solution is to extend the function away from an appropriate branch cut of these two zeros (and its translates).

 In the limit $|q| \ll 1$ the situation is as follows: Observe that